 Fort was the fortification's plan: palisades set in a square with what appear to be square bastions

-at the two surviving corners (about 1/3 of the fort appears to have been lost to erosion in 194).
+at the two surviving corners (about 1/3 of the fort has been lost to erosion in 1941).
 If

 photographs survive of the fort's plan, they have not been published.
 While Mrs. Ferguson's drawing